 Dan Horton, is an American adventurer and outdoor enthusiast.
 He has explored many of the National Parks in North America, travelled extensively off the beaten path, experienced a wide variety of profound places around the earth and studied with indigenous Native Americans.
 He is a passionate and supportive hiking guide who’s love of nature and mountains always inspires and invigorates every group he leads.

-Maria Soderholm, international travel producer and well experienced guide.
+Maria Soderholm, is an international travel producer and well experienced guide.
+She has a genuine interest in traveling, adventures, and exploring the world.

 Maria, Ulrica and Dan are experienced collaborating together and are excellent compliments with varying knowledge and cohesive relationships.
 They share a deep love of nature and hiking, bringing an inspiring passion of the outdoors to every adventure they launch.